Lionel Sackville, 1st Duke of Dorset: Lord Lieutenant of Ireland

 Dorset served twice as Lord Lieutenant of Ireland, from 1731 to 1737 and again from 1751 to 1755.
 In 1739, at the foundation of the Foundling Hospital, he was one of that charity's original governors.
 His first term as Lord Lieutenant was uneventful.
 His second took place at a time of acute political tension between the two main factions in the Irish Government, one led by Henry Boyle, the Speaker of the Irish House of Commons, the other by George Stone, the Anglican Archbishop of Armagh.
 Dorset, now heavily influenced by his son George Sackville, made the mistake of openly backing the Archbishop.
 He was unable to oust Boyle from power, and was accused of being the Archbishop's tool.
 He became extremely unpopular, leading to his eventual recall.

+The current O'Connell Street in Dublin was named in his honour Sackville Street until 1924.

 Last years

 His last years were uneventful, apart from a riot in 1757 caused by the passage of the Militia Act to raise an army for the Seven Years' War, in which he narrowly escaped injury.
 He died at Knole on 9 October 1765 and was buried at Withyham in Sussex.